 Women’s Artisanal Cooperatives

-We partner with Women’s Cooperatives to provide training and market access.
+We partner with cooperatives of rural Andean women to provide training and market access.

 The objective of our efforts is to provide women with a reliable source of income so they can increase their families’ quality of life and well-being.

 Our partner cooperatives weave, knit, spin and sew.
 We offer trainings in quality control, product development and technical skills improvement.
 In our trainings, we teach

 - color combination, natural dyes methods and weaving to measurement to weavers

 - fiber selection and spinning yarn to specified weights to spinners

 - sewing, garment pattern-making and design to seamstresses

 Awamaki brings together international designers with local artisans to develop and produce the Awamaki Lab brand of products.

 Collectively, we develop market-ready products with increased value and link diverse artisan cooperatives into the product supply chain.
 For example, designers and artisans develop patterns for functional and stylish accessories that incorporate traditional woven pieces from weaving cooperatives.
 The resulting products have greater value than the woven pieces alone, enabling the artisans to earn more for their work and sell a higher volume.